NSC9/Sample_of_Work/README.md

-# python and autohotkey programming languages
+# python and autohotkey programming